Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_native_apps/getting_started_with_native_apps.md

 ## Install the Application
 Duration: 3

 To use the application, we'll first need to install it in the account.
-Normally you'd simply click an install button in the Snowflake Marketplace, but since we're building the application and using a single account to demonstrate the provider and consumer experiences, you'll need to either run a Snowflake CLI command or some SQL to install the application in the account.
+Normally you'd simply click an install button in the Snowflake Marketplace, but since we're building the application using a single account to demonstrate the provider and consumer experiences, you'll need to either run a Snowflake CLI command or some SQL to install the application in the account.

 **Option 1: Using the Snowflake CLI (Recommended)**